Gravity-induced geometric spin Hall effect as a probe of universality of free fall of quantum particle: conclusion

-In conclusion, we have demonstrated the existence of gravity-induced GSHE.
-The ``free-fall points" of quantum particles vary with the polarization of spin, which originates from the wave nature of quantum particles.
-The measurement of this effect will be of great interest and importance, for it implying possible observation of the violation of universality of free fall in the quantum realm.
-In comparison, the existing tests of universality of free fall using atom interferometers mainly analyse the phase information of matter wave by interference to extract the so-called acceleration caused by gravitational field.
-We encourage experimentalists to test the gravity-induced GSHE as a new probe of universality of free fall of quantum particles, so as to clarify the notion of quantum WEP.
+In conclusion, we revealed a novel phenomenon of gravity-induced GSHE, namely, the ``free-fall points" of quantum particles (or matter waves) vary with their spin polarization.
+The measurement of this effect will be of great interest and importance, for it implies the possible observation of the violation of UFF in the quantum realm.
+In comparison, in the existing tests of UFF using atomic interferometers, the atoms are treated as matter waves {\it only} when analyzing their interaction with the probing light pulse, but are treated as classical point particles when considering their gravitational action.
+We encourage experimentalists to test the gravity-induced GSHE as a new probe of UFF of quantum particles, so as to clarify the notion of quantum WEP.